zhuzhi/vim_note/chapter1/lesson-4/lesson-41.md

 2. Press  **G**  to move you to the bottom of the file.
 Type  **gg**  to move you to the start of the file.

-3. Type the number of the line you were on and then  G .
-This will return you to the line you were on when you first pressed CTRL-G.
+3. Type the number of the line you were on and then  **G** .
+This will return you to the line you were on when you first pressed **CTRL-G**.

 4. If you feel confident to do this, execute steps 1 through 3.